Racial Equity Statement of the MSU Center for Regional Food Systems

 Our Intent and Our Impact

-This statement intends to make explicit our organization's values, commitment, and work as we advance just and equitable regional food systems that overcome racism.
+This statement intends to make explicit our organization's values, commitment, and work as we advance just and equitable regional food systems that are anti-racist.
 We work to build multiracial, connected partnerships centered on shared power and transformation.
 We hope that this will encourage other organizations to do the same.

 This statement and this work are part of an evolving process for our organization and for each of us personally.
 Our understanding is shaped by the changing perspectives, cultures, struggles, and triumphs of the people carrying the work forward.
 We will be changing throughout this process and we know we will make mistakes along the way.

-People of color have built and shaped the food system in the United States.
-Enslaved Black people created the wealth of this country through their agricultural labor.8 The majority of farmworkers are Hispanic or Latino/-x; they produce and harvest much of the food we eat today.9 People of color have been and continue to be vital leaders in the movement toward just and equitable food systems.
+BIPOC have built and shaped the food system in the United States.
+Black people created the wealth of this country through their agricultural labor.8 The majority of farmworkers are Hispanic or Latino/-x; they produce and harvest much of the food we eat today.9 People of color have been and continue to be vital leaders in the movement toward just and equitable food systems.

 We need everyone's full brilliance to achieve a thriving economy, equity, and sustainability.
 Dismantling racism in the food system opens up more opportunities to all people: fewer barriers to access (of food, land, education, etc.), improved health, increased collaboration, more environmental and economic sustainability, and many more outcomes that benefit wellbeing.